 Saint Paul's words stand at the heart of the preaching of Martin Luther and the other Reformation leaders.
 Though we are called to holiness of life, we do not make ourselves right with God through works of the law.
 We are reconciled with God through the divine work centered in Christ's death.
-This act is a gift of grace that liberates us from sin and empowers our faith in Jesus Christ.
+This act is a gift of grace that liberates us from sin and gives our faith power.

-19Now we know that whatever the law says, it speaks to those who are under the law, so that every mouth may be silenced, and the whole world may be held accountable to God.
-20For "no human being will be justified in his sight" by deeds prescribed by the law, for through the law comes the knowledge of sin.
+Now we know that whatever the law says, it speaks to those who are under the law, so that every mouth may be silenced, and the whole world may be held accountable to God.
+For "no human being will be justified in his sight" by deeds prescribed by the law, for through the law comes the knowledge of sin.

-21But now, apart from law, the righteousness of God has been disclosed, and is attested by the law and the prophets, 22the righteousness of God through faith in Jesus Christ for all who believe.
-For there is no distinction, 23since all have sinned and fall short of the glory of God; 24they are now justified by his grace as a gift, through the redemption that is in Christ Jesus, 25whom God put forward as a sacrifice of atonement by his blood, effective through faith.
-He did this to show his righteousness, because in his divine forbearance he had passed over the sins previously committed; 26it was to prove at the present time that he himself is righteous and that he justifies the one who has faith in Jesus.
+But now, apart from law, the righteousness of God has been disclosed, and is attested by the law and the prophets, the righteousness of God through faith in Jesus Christ for all who believe.
+For there is no distinction, since all have sinned and fall short of the glory of God; they are now justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a sacrifice of atonement by his blood, effective through faith.
+He did this to show his righteousness, because in his divine forbearance he had passed over the sins previously committed; it was to prove at the present time that he himself is righteous and that he justifies the one who has faith in Jesus.

-27Then what becomes of boasting?
+Then what becomes of boasting?
 It is excluded.
 By what law?
 By that of works?
 No, but by the law of faith.
-28For we hold that a person is justified by faith apart from works prescribed by the law.
+For we hold that a person is justified by faith apart from works prescribed by the law.